Skip to main content

 • Comment: resumes the agent with status: "comment" and the reviewer comment

 When Slack Socket Mode is configured, the approval details thread can also accept Approve, Reject, Comment, and normal thread replies.
-Without Socket Mode, reviewers use the Review approval button to decide in /approvals.
+Without Socket Mode, reviewers open the session page link to decide.
 When the agent receives a comment, it decides whether to revise, ask for approval again, or stop with a clear explanation.
-After the run completes, the same approval page becomes a lightweight continuation surface.
+After the run completes, the same session page becomes a lightweight continuation surface.
 Add a follow-up instruction in the Continue session box to resume the completed or errored session with its existing context.
-This matches Slack thread replies, but keeps the web approval page as the source of truth for details and logs.
+This matches Slack thread replies, but keeps the web session page as the source of truth for details and logs.

 Configuration Fields